-Whatever you are expecting of your vacation, I bet there’s a place in Italy that will deliver just what you ordered and more!
+Whatever you are expecting from your vacation, I bet there’s a place in Italy that will deliver just what you desire and more!
 The following are our destination favorites from North to South.
-We limited ourselves to 10 but, as I said, Italy has so much to offer.
+We limited ourselves to 10 but Italy has so much more to offer.
 So, it never hurts to stop by a small town and get a little lost.
 You’ll be sure to discover something beautiful no matter where you are.

-Ah Milan: the omega of fashion.
-For beauty in every aspect of your trip, head to Milan.
+Milan is definitely one of the must-visits of Italy if you are interested in fashion, shopping or Gothic architecture.
 This city is one of Europe’s wealthiest!
-One of the world’s oldest Gothic style cathedrals, Duomo di Milano, is a massive monument.
-When exiting the metro from the Duomo stop can be mildly overwhelming with the duomo and Galleria Vittoria Emanuele II.
-The Galleria holds some of the major designer shops like Versace, Prada, etc. Although you can find high fashion all over the city, Via Montenapoleone is a must go for all your extravagant shopping.
-But you don’t need to have an interest in fashion or shopping designer brands to enjoy this booming city.
+It has one of the world’s oldest and biggest Gothic cathedrals, the Duomo di Milano.
+When exiting the metro, the Duomo stop can be overwhelming due to the massive cathedral and the Galleria Vittoria Emanuele II.
+The Galleria holds some of the major designer shops like Versace, Prada, etc. Although you can find high fashion all over the city, Via Montenapoleone is the best place for all your extravagant and expensive shopping.

 Venice: the floating city.
-If you know anything about Italy, you’ve heard about this magical city of gondolas, canals that replace streets, Carnevale festival masks, beautiful glass pieces, and winding alley ways you’re bound to get lost on.
-Unfortunately, Venice has become so packed with tourists in recent years but once you get there, you’ll understand why people just cannot stay away.
-It’s a truly enchanting place and one of the most romantic in the world.
-Picture yourself on a gondola ride, basking in the view of old Italian architecture, sipping wine.
+If you know anything about Italy, you must have heard about this magical city of gondolas, canals, Carnevale festival masks, beautiful glass pieces, and winding alley ways you’re bound to get lost in.
+Unfortunately, Venice has become packed with tourists in recent years; but once you get there you’ll understand why people just cannot stay away.
+It’s a truly enchanting place and one of the most romantic cities in the world.
+Picture yourself on a gondola, basking in the view of old Italian architecture, sipping wine.

-During the colder months, cuddle up with a blanket as well!
 You can’t miss the Rialto Bridge, Saint Mark’s Square, the Basilica, or a hidden jewel – Acqua Alta, meaning “high water,” one of the world’s most incredible bookshops.
-Be sure to read our article about it before you go!
-You can easily walk throughout the streets all day of this small city but be careful in the late hours of the night.
-There are many pickpocketers here, waiting to take advantage of all of the tourists so just remain aware of your surroundings.
+You can easily spend all day walking throughout the streets of this small city but be careful in the late hours of the night; there are many pickpockets here, waiting to take advantage of all of the tourists.

 If you’re coming to Italy for the wine, this is where you want to be!
 The Tuscany region is full of lush vegetation including vineyards, olive groves, and an abundance of Cyprus trees.
 This is also home to one of Italy’s most major cities, Florence, an important capital of art and culture.
 While there is not much else around it, Pisa is another Italian destination you may be familiar with, housing the Leaning Tower of Pisa which has been mentioned and pictured in a variety of movies, shows, and other media outlets.